 and Rosamund Pike

-), as well as being overlooked in Best Picture-Drama in favor of a middling Bohemian Rhapsody
+), as well as competing in Best Foreign Picture rather than rivaling in Best Picture-Drama against a middling Bohemian Rhapsody

 and superhero flick Black Panther

-, give an indication that the film isn't quite as adored as the man who made it.
+, makes me wonder if the film isn't quite as adored as the man who made it.

 John Krasinski's A Quiet Place